 Dr. and Mrs. Moriarity did not have any children.

 Dr. Moriarity sat on the Chatham Board of Health and he was the Chairman for 12 years.
 He was a member of St. Joseph’s Church.
+In 1934 Dr. Moriarity was President of the Kent County Medical Society.

 In 1946 Dr. Moriarity suffered a heart attack.
-He recovered but cut back his practice considerably.
+He recovered but he cut back his practice considerably.
 In December of 1951, he and his wife went to their home in Fort Lauderdale, Florida.
 Dr. Moriarity died on the evening of March 24th, 1952 in Florida.
 He was buried at a cemetery in Fort Lauderdale.

 At the time of his death, his primary residence was located at 66 Inshes Ave., in Chatham.
 He was survived by his wife Claire, his brother John and his sister Florence Weymouth.